Team-Falkor/Falkor/README.md

 - Built with [Tauri](https://tauri.app/) and [React](https://react.dev/).

 Thanks to everyone who helps us make this possible.
-A list of contributors can be found [here](https://github.com/"Unnamed App"-team/"Unnamed App"/graphs/contributors).
+A list of contributors can be found [here](https://github.com/Falkor-team/Falkor/graphs/contributors).

 ## Contact

-Dive into the ultimate gaming experience with "Unnamed App" today!
+Dive into the ultimate gaming experience with Falkor today!

 <br />